Popular Kimud Shoal liveaboards Explore all liveaboards

 What to Expect on a Kimud Shoal Liveaboard

 A liveaboard to Kimud Shoal completes the holy trinity of top Malapascua dive sites; this is Malapascua's hammerhead shark destination.
-The underwater island of Kimud lies near Monad Shoal and is similarly characterized by a steep slope into the deep of more than 200 meters.
-Hammerhead season is from December or January through April, and towards the end of it, you may be lucky enough to see not just an occasional individual or pair, but schools of hammerheads in numbers up to 200 whilst on your Kimud Shoal liveaboard in the Philippines.
+The underwater island of Kimud lies near Monad Shoal and is similarly characterized by a steep slope of more than 200 meters in depth.
+Hammerhead season is from December or January through April, and towards the end of it, you may be lucky enough to see not just an occasional individual or pair but schools of hammerheads in numbers up to 200 while on your Kimud Shoal liveaboard in the Philippines.

 Kimud Shoal Underwater

-Kimud Shoal lies south of Monad Shoal along with the same underwater topography; in total, it's about 45 minutes away from Malapascua Island.
+Kimud Shoal lies south of Monad Shoal and has the same underwater topography; it's about 45 minutes away from Malapascua Island.
 To see the hammerheads, boats set out early (even earlier than for Monad), so that divers can descend at first light.
 Underwater, the top of Kimud Shoal is much smaller than Monad's 1.5-kilometer length.
 It also starts a little shallower, at ten meters.
 On one side, the shoal slopes to about thirty meters before dropping off into the depths.
-On the other side, the shoal simply drops straight down.
+On the other side, the shoal drops straight down.
 Technical divers may have options to descend beyond recreational diving depths at Kimud, but please check that your chosen liveaboard supports technical diving.

-Hammerhead shark activity at Kimud takes place in the blue water off to the side of the shoal.
+Hammerhead shark activity at Kimud occurs in the blue water off the shoal's side.
 Advanced divers are best suited to manage potential vertigo and disorientation that comes with a lack of reference points.
 However, if the hammerheads appear, it's well worth it.
-In April, when the schools come, you'll be privy to a rare sight; only a couple of places worldwide are known for hammerhead schools.
-What's best is that you'll probably be the only or one of the few boats there.
+When the schools come in April, you'll be privy to a rare sight; only a few places worldwide are known for hammerhead schools.
+What's best is that you'll probably be the only one of the few boats there.